 Independent Third Party appointed for Wheelchair Basketball in Canada

-Wheelchair Basketball Canada (WBC) has appointed an independent third party, Ilan Yampolsky, to objectively and confidentially facilitate complaints from the Canadian wheelchair basketball community.
+If you wish to report to an independent third party, Wheelchair Basketball Canada (WBC) has appointed Ilan Yampolsk, to objectively and confidentially facilitate complaints from the Canadian wheelchair basketball community.
 He can review, advise and refer issues for further investigation independently of WBC.

 You can contact ITP Sports by clicking here.